RocketChat/Rocket.Chat.iOS/CONTRIBUTING.md

 ## Issues needing help

 Didn't found a bug or want a new feature not already reported?
-Check out [the issues with "Help wanted"](https://github.com/RocketChat/Rocket.Chat.iOS/labels/help%20wanted) or other issues, for those no branch exists.
+Check out [the issues with "help wanted"](https://github.com/RocketChat/Rocket.Chat.iOS/labels/help%20wanted) or other issues, for those no branch exists.

 ## Guidelines